pivovarit/parallel-collectors/README.md

 Make sure to read API documentation before using these in production.

-## Words of Caution

-Even if this tool makes it easy to parallelize things, it doesn't always mean that you should. **Parallelism comes with a price which can be often higher than using it at all.** Threads are expensive to create, maintain and switch between, and you can only create a limited number of them.

-It's important to follow up on the root cause and double-check if parallelism is the way to go.

-**It often turns out that the root cause can be addressed by using a simple JOIN statement, batching, reorganizing your data... or even just by choosing a different API method.**

 ## Rationale

 Stream API is a great tool for collection processing, especially if you need to parallelize execution of CPU-intensive tasks, for example: